-Transpower has identified that the Timaru 11 kV board is at the end of its economic life.
-This is due to recent diagnostic testing shewing the board is in poor condition and the board working at its rated fault level..
-Transpower have mitigated the later with the installation of arc flash detection protection.
-The replacement of the 11 kV board is confirmed and will commence in the first quarter of 2012.
+Transpower has identified that the existing Timaru 11 kV board is at the end of its economic life.
+This is due to recent diagnostic testing showing the board is in poor condition and the board working at its rated fault level..
+Transpower have mitigated the latter with the installation of arc flash detection protection.
+The replacement of the 11 kV board is in process at time of writing and is planned to be completed by the end of the first quarter of 2012.

-During the switchboard replacement, AEL have requested that NERs are installed to limit the earth fault current produced at the TIM 11 kV GXP.
+During the switchboard replacement, AEL has requested that NERs be installed to limit the earth fault current produced at the TIM 11 kV GXP.
 This is a health and safety matter.

 Two of the three 110/11 kV three single phase unit transformers that supply the 11 kV board are also aged and are unable to supply load at peak demand without significant load control in place with one unit out of service due to the resulting bank capacity constraint.
 Transpower are looking at a policy of changing out single phase transformer arrangements for three phase unit transformers.
 If this occurs 40 MVA 20 % impedance transformers have been requested by AEL.

 This will secure the known load growth until 2022 and not allow the high fault level to become greater.